 Here are 11 romantic ideas to take a stroll around the city to get you started to woo your current or hopefully future mate.

 Romantic Places to Take a Spring Walk

-- Dalmaji Hill – The eight kilometer course is a little not an easy walk due to its hills, but take your time to explore its upscale cafes, galleries galore, and a taste altogether different than the rest of Busan.
+- Dalmaji Hill – The eight-kilometer course is not an easy walk due to its hills, but take your time to explore its upscale cafes, galleries galore, and a taste altogether different than the rest of Busan.